 * The deduction for miscellaneous expenses is eliminated, but certain reimbursements made by employers may be tax-free to employees.

-* The threshold for deducting medical and dental expenses, which was temporarily lowered to 7.5% of adjusted gross income (AGI), reverts to 10% of AGI, beginning in 2019.
+* The threshold for deducting medical and dental expenses, which was temporarily lowered to 7.5% of adjusted gross income (AGI), will stay at this level thanks to new legislation enacted in December 2019.

 Tip: Depending on your situation, you may want to accelerate deductible expenses into the current year to offset your 2019 tax liability.
 However, if you do not expect to itemize deductions in 2019, you might as well postpone these expenses to 2020 or beyond.